 This graph shows a link between the compensation at risk of the NEOs and Bombardier's performance, as measured by EBIT.
-Over the last five fiscal years, EBIT and compensation at risk moved in the same direction except for the last fiscal year.
-In fiscal 2011, the trend in compensation at risk was strongly influenced by the share price used in the calculations of the mid- and long-term incentive values.
+Over the last five fiscal years, EBIT and compensation at risk moved in the same direction.
 While it is important to align pay and performance, stock price performance can be affected by trends unrelated to the fundamentals of Bombardier and as such, cannot be the sole measure of the Corporation's performance.

-Bombardier's EBIT\ compared with NEOs compensation at risk (for the fiscal years ended)
+Bombardier's EBIT\ compared with NEO's compensation at risk (for the fiscal years ended)